 How to Survive an Outdoor Winter Event When You'd Rather Be Inside

+Pro tip: Mittens.
+They're not just for kids.
 Did you know that mittens actually keep your hands warmer than gloves?
+Your fingers generate more heat when they're not separated from each other by fabric.
 If you need the extra dexterity of gloves, consider layering a thin pair of driving gloves under your mittens for extra warmth.

 Bring a Warm Beverage With You (Or Purchase One at the Event)

 While coffee is the traditional warming beverage for many, consider hot chocolate or cocoa, tea, or even soup.
 Invest in a high quality thermos that will keep your hot drink at the right temperature.
 Oddly, it's easy for us to sweat when wearing a lot of layers, even in frigid weather, and folks often forget to drink enough water in the winter.
 With a warm beverage you'll stay both toasty and properly hydrated so you can enjoy the event.

 Pro tip: The Lake George Winter Carnival has a Hot Chocolate Bar at Shepard Park Beach during late afternoon/early evening.
 The cost is $5.
 Or, grab a little something from one of our favorite coffee spots in Lake George, Caffe Vero.

 Scout Out Places to Warm Up Before You Go

 Check out the area around where the event is held and figure out places where you can pop in and warm up.
 Many outdoor events have a bonfire or a spot to warm up.